peterdri/ece-communications-labs/_ece350/lab3/FM-receiver-RTL.md

 - Review the theory of [dynamic range]({{site.baseurl}}/_ece350/lab3/data/DynamicRange.pdf).
 These notes will also be useful for subsequent sections on dynamic range with IQ signals and on noise figure.

-- Tune the USRP to the FM broadcast station at 101.5 MHz.
+- Tune the RTL-SDR to the FM broadcast station at 101.5 MHz.

 - Increase the RF gain from 7 dB until you hear a second radio station at the same time, or instead of the original station.